sci-bots/microdrop-3/packages/jupyterlab-extension/README.md

-# Microdrop JupyterLab Extension
+# MicroDrop JupyterLab Extension

-A JupyterLab extension to interface with Microdrop 3.0
+A JupyterLab extension to interface with MicroDrop 3.0

 ## Prerequisites

 * JupyterLab
-* Microdrop 3
+* MicroDrop 3

 ## Development